 - Summarily denying your claim without adequately examining it

 - Failing to defend you when it had a duty to do so

 - Delaying your claim with no real justification

 - Retroactively canceling your policy (rescission) without sufficient grounds for doing so

 - Using abusive or coercive tactics to pressure you into a settlement

 If successful, you may be able to recover not only the amount of your claim, but also attorney fees and an additional penalty up to $60,000.

 Get Legal Advice From A Former Claims Adjuster

-Explore whether you have a “bad faith” claim by turning to O’Toole Law in Chicago, Illinois.
-We represent businesses and individuals in all areas of insurance.
+Explore whether you have a “bad faith” claim by turning to O'Toole Law Firm, LLC.
+We represent businesses and individuals in all areas of insurance throughout Chicagoland.

 Attorney John O'Toole, has more than 30 years of experience in the insurance industry.
 He worked as a claims adjuster, broker and underwriter before entering the legal profession.
 As a result, he understands the inner workings of insurance companies.
 He now puts that knowledge to work in fighting for the rights of policyholders.